 USD funds should not exceed in-state direct costs (tuition, fees, room and board).
-If the student also receives non-USD funds (including all forms of federal, state and external assistance), the total of all funds cannot exceed the total direct and indirect costs of education.
+If the student also receives non-USD funds (including all forms of federal, state, and external assistance), the total of all funds cannot exceed the total direct and indirect costs of education.
 Indirect costs include allowances for personal expenses and transportation.

-- Scholarships may not be pre-paid, such as early graduation, or accessed prior to the semester(s) indicated in the award notification.
+Full-time fall and spring enrollment at the Vermillion campus is required for all USD scholarship recipients unless otherwise stipulated by USD Foundation donor preferences.
+Scholarships may not be pre-paid, such as early graduation, or accessed prior to the semester(s) indicated in the award notification.

-- Priority consideration for scholarship recipients will be given to those who complete online academic scholarship applications.
+Priority consideration for scholarship recipients will be given to those who complete online academic scholarship applications.

 Mickelson & Presidential Alumni Scholarships

-Prestigious awards offered by the University of South Dakota include the George S. Mickelson and Presidential Alumni Scholarships, which provide outstanding recipients with four-year, renewable awards.
-Both programs are available for eight consecutive undergraduate semesters (30 credits/year), require participation in the USD Honors Program, and a 3.5 cumulative grade point average.
+Prestigious awards offered by the University of South Dakota include the George S. Mickelson and Presidential Alumni Scholarships.
+These programs require participation in the USD Honors Program, a 3.5 cumulative grade point average (GPA), and a benchmark completion of 30 credit hours per year.
 Students enrolled in select disciplines are subject to additional fees.

-Coyote Commitment Scholarship Program
+Coyote Beginnings/Commitment Program

-If a student is the recipient of scholarships equal to or greater than the cost of tuition and fees for 30 credits, the Coyote Commitment Scholarship offer previously made by the University will be replaced with the new award(s).
+If a student is awarded a scholarship equal to or greater than the cost of in-state tuition and fees for 30 credits, any Coyote Beginnings/Commitment, USD Dual Credit, USD Housing, USD Grant, and USD Valedictorian Scholarship(s) previously offered will be replaced with the new award.